 Northwest Montana Community Land Trust (NWMTCLT) has expertise and is active in the region though has yet to work in Whitefish.
 The Whitefish Area Land Trust (WALT) was established as an arm of the Whitefish Housing Authority in 2008.
-It has provided homeownership assistance with 10 deed restricted homes now in its portfolio that have housed 14 families using \$500,000 in CDBG and HOME funds to provide an average subsidy of \$117,000 per unit.
+It has provided homeownership assistance with 10 deed restricted homes now in its portfolio that have housed 14 families using \$500,000 in Community Development Block Grant (CDBG) and Home Investment Partnership Program (HOME) funds to provide an average subsidy of \$117,000 per unit.
 A traditional CLT land lease approach has not been used.
 The program is not currently growing, but could be re-energized if new funding sources are found.
-NeighborWorks MT could serve CLT households with incomes up to 120% AMI.
+NeighborWorks MT could serve community land trust (CLT) households with incomes up to 120% AMI.